SlowBubble/melodoc/README.md

 # TODO

-- See if document.body.addEventListener works for "shift i".
-- Replace or insert image instead of appending
-  - currElt = DocumentApp.getActiveDocument().getSelection()?.getRangeElements()[0].getElement()
-  - currElt = DocumentApp.getActiveDocument().getCursor()?.getElement()?
-  - currEltIdx = DocumentApp.getActiveDocument().getBody().getChildIndex(currElt)
+- Title
-  - DocumentApp.getActiveDocument().getBody().removeChild(currElt)
+  - Try chinese
-  - insertImage(currEltIdx, image)
+- enharmonic

-- Get a good image.
-  - Do something quick that can be added/removed easily.

 ## Open question

+### Answered
 - Is it worth having shift+key shortcuts by applying it when not in text mode?
 No
   - In non-melody cell, we do need shift+key for text entry without entering text mode.
   - The issue is that I don't pay attention to whether or not I'm in text mode.
+- Url data is encoded using x-www-form-urlencoded format.
+Is that good?
+Yes
+  - It is more readable than that of encodeURIComponent.
+  - Will see if Chinese is okay using this encoding.

 ## Doc Add-On
-### P2

-- Will follow up with a good image in the next iteration
-  - Need to port over the minimum amount of code to generate abc js stuff.
+- Should we support inserting at a non-top-level location?
+  - It's hard, so may be P3.

 ## MsEditor
 ### P1

 - backspace: will remove the entire line if empty.
-- Add buttons to add or modify headers.
+- Think of what shortcuts I should use to add headers.
+  - Need to make the header names discoverable.
+- enharmonic
+  - Unfortunately, this will not be reflected in the sheet music, just the textarea. (see if I can fix it)

 ### P2

-- enharmonic
-  - Unfortunately, this will not be reflected in the sheet music, just the textarea.
 - up/down arrow
 - Delete: remove token to the right in the same cell.
 - Think of shortcuts to add a row or remove a row